bpeel/pucxobot/README.md

     botname = cardgamebot
     language = en

-The language can be `en`, `fr` or `eo`.
+The language can be `en`, `fr`, `pt-br` or `eo`.
 You can create several bots with one configuration file by repeating the `[bot]` section.
 That is useful if you want to have bots in different languages.

 To play a game, you can add the bot to a group and type `/join`.
 It will present you with a choice of the available games to play.